Baba Hari Dass

-Baba Hari Dass took a vow of silence in 1952, which he upheld through this life.
+Baba Hari Dass took a vow of silence in 1952, which he upheld through his life.
 Although he did not speak, he was able to communicate in several languages through writing.
-His literary output included scriptural commentaries to Yoga Sutras of Patanjali, Bhagavad Gita, Samkhya Karika, and Vedanta, collections of aphorisms about the meaning and purpose of life, essays, plays, short stories, children's stories, kirtan, mantras, and in-depth instructional yoga materials that formed the basis of a yoga certification-training program.
+His literary output included scriptural commentaries to the Yoga Sutras of Patanjali, the Bhagavad Gita, Samkhyakarika, and Vedanta Panchadasi, collections of aphorisms about the meaning and purpose of life, essays, plays, short stories, children's stories, kirtan, mantras, and in-depth instructional yoga materials that formed the basis of a yoga certification-training program.

 Upon his arrival in North America in early 1971, Baba Hari Dass and his teachings inspired the creation of several yoga centers and retreat programs in the United States in Santa Cruz County, California, and in Canada at Salt Spring Island and in Toronto.
 He was an early proponent of Ayurveda, an ancient Indian system of health and healing, and helped introduce the practice to the United States.

-In an annual rendition of Indian classic Ramayana, he taught performing arts, choreography and costume making.
-Baba Hari Dass devoted himself to helping others, with an emphasis on selfless service (karma yoga); In 1987 he opened Sri Ram Orphanage for homeless children in Haridwar India.
+In an annual rendition of the Indian epic Ramayana, he taught performing arts, choreography and costume making.
+Baba Hari Dass devoted himself to helping others, with an emphasis on selfless service (karma yoga); In 1987 he opened Sri Ram Orphanage for homeless children in Haridwar, India.
 To the local population of Nainital and Almora, Baba Hari Dass was also known as Haridas (lit "servant of Lord Hari"), Haridas Baba, Chota Maharaji (literally "little great king"), or Harda Baba.

 Early life, education, and spiritual path

 Hari Datt Karnatak was born on 26 March 1923 in the town of Almora in Uttarakhand, India.
+He was the fifth of seven children of his parents of five brothers and two sisters, followed by a younger brother and a sister.
 His family was of a Kumaoni Brahmin Karnatak lineage.
 Hari Datt was born in the lunar month of Chaitra, in Shukla Paksha (Rama Navami).

 Hari Datt grew up in the lower Himalayan region of Kumaon, which includes Dunagiri (also called Dronagiri), the birthplace of modern-day Kriya Yoga and the temple of Shakti.
 Known since the Mahabharata War, the Kurmachalam region encompasses Almora district and Udham Singh Nagar district.
 Early in life he listened to stories told by older people about siddha yogis Sombari Baba Maharaj, Gudari Baba, Suri Baba, Khaki Baba, Aughar Baba, and several other saints of that region.
 His parents were devotees of a saint of Kumaon, Hariakhan Baba Maharaj, who was known to visit Almora.

-On a journey to Haldwani in 1929, Hari Datt received his first darshana with the sage Sombari Baba Maharaj.
+On a journey to Haldwani in 1929, Hari Datt received his first Darshana with the sage Sombari Baba Maharaj.

-Darshana is viewed as experiencing the presence of a highly revered person, which can awaken latent potential for spiritual growth or intellectual understanding.
+Darshana is viewed as experiencing the presence of a highly revered person, which can awaken the latent potential for spiritual growth or intellectual understanding.
 American poet Gary Snyder, a Zen Buddhist practitioner, stated, "It's a gift; it's like there's a moment in which the thing is ready to let you see it.
 In India, this is called darshan.
 Darshan means getting a view."